…of making many books there is no end; and much study is a weariness of the flesh.

 exams

 We all hate exams, well most of us, so why do we do them?
 What other way do we have to measure success?
 We judge the young adults by them, it’s the main way we judge schools.
-That they’re a blunt tool, slightly unfair and a poor way of judging what a person really understands is just something we have to put up with.
+That they’re a blunt tool, slightly to grossly unfair and a poor way of judging what a person really understands is just something we have to put up with.

 During covid (remember that?) the exams got disrupted, so we were forced to fall back on other methods — coursework and individual teachers’ assessments of their own pupils.
 There were problems.
 As you might expect the main one was chicanery.